-ID Action Timeframe Ecological Bands Impacted Marin e Species 5.1 Complete a state of the takiwā/state of Whakaraupō report that brings together all existing marine species and habitat monitoring information in order to understand the state of key kaimoana, native biodiversity and invasive marine species, by the end of the first year.
+Supporting Actions: Research δ Monito ring ID Action Timeframe Ecological Bands Impacted Marin e Species 5.1 Complete a state of the takiwā/state of Whakaraupō report that brings together all existing marine species and habitat monitoring information in order to understand the state of key kaimoana, native biodiversity and invasive marine species, by the end of the first year.
 This will include a whole harbour habitat map for sub-tidal/inter-tidal areas.
 Continue to report on the State of the Takiwa.
-Priority project Wetlands, saltmarsh, taihua/foreshore and harbour 5.2 Continue to report on the State of Whakaraupō combining all existing marine/freshwater science and cultural health information and evolve the report based on the findings of Actions 5.1 and 5.5 to 5.11.
-Include a 'health index' & 'score-card' for the harbour that summarises our current state of knowledge incorporating Mātauranga Maori and Scientific knowledge.
-Within three years High outcrops, forest, hills, lowlands, wetlands, saltmarsh, taihua/foreshore, harbour and streams 5.3 Develop a prioritised list of research projects based on the findings of the state of Actions 5.1 and 5.5. to 5.11.
-These will improve understanding of kaimoana, native marine biodiversity, and factors affecting cultural and ecological health including: • The role of Whakaraupō as a juvenile fish nursery • Patterns of bivalve distribution (specifically pipi), including the influence of hydrodynamics and sediment dynamics, recruitment and connectivity • Pulse versus press impacts of sediment on kaimoana • The most effective management mechanism(s) to rehabilitate and restore mahinga kai • Effects of ocean acidification • Upper harbour sedimentation Within three years Wetlands, saltmarsh, taihua/foreshore and harbour 5.4 Initiate regular monitoring of shellfish flesh for contaminants and growth rates.
-Within three years Taihua/foreshore
+Priority project 5.2 Continue to report on the State of Whakaraupō combining all existing marine/freshwater science and cultural health information and evolve the report based on the findings of Actions 5.1 and 5.5 to 5.11.
+Include a 'health index' & 'score-card' for the harbour that summarises our current state of knowledge incorporating Mātauranga Māori and Scientific knowledge.
+Within three years 5.3 Develop a prioritised list of research projects based on the findings of the state of Actions 5.1 and 5.5. to 5.11.
+These will improve understanding of kaimoana, native marine biodiversity, and factors affecting cultural and ecological health including: • The role of Whakaraupō as a juvenile fish nursery • Patterns of bivalve distribution (specifically pipi), including the influence of hydrodynamics and sediment dynamics, recruitment and connectivity • Pulse versus press impacts of sediment on kaimoana • The most effective management mechanism(s) to rehabilitate and restore mahinga kai • Effects of ocean acidification • Upper harbour sedimentation Within three years 5.4 Initiate regular monitoring of shellfish flesh for contaminants and growth rates.
+Within three years